Batesville, Indiana

 Batesville is a city in Ripley and Franklin counties in the U.S. state of Indiana.
-The population was 7,202 at the 2020 census, making it the largest community in both counties but is not the county seat of either.
-The Batesville Casket Company is headquartered here.
-Batesville is noted for its central location between Indianapolis, Cincinnati, and Louisville.
+The population was 7,202 at the 2020 census, making it the largest community in both counties, although it is not the county seat of either.
+The Batesville Casket Company is headquartered in the city.
+Batesville is noted for its central location between Indianapolis, Cincinnati, and Louisville, on the I-74 corridor.

 History

 Central Batesville Historic District was listed on the National Register of Historic Places in 2011.